shawna-p/mysterious-messenger/docs/chatrooms.rst

     msg ja "This text is in the sans serif 2 font, extra bold." sser2 xbold

-Finally, you can also increase the size of the text inside a speech bubble with the ``big`` argument e.g.
+Finally, you can increase the size of the text inside a speech bubble with the ``big`` argument e.g.

 ::